ossama971/ossama971/README.md

 ### Hi there 👋

 - I'm an undergraduate Systems and Biomedical Engineering Student at Cairo University.
-- 🔭 I’m currently interested about Machine learning and Artificial intelligence.🤖
+- 🔭 I’m currently interested about Machine learning and Artificial intelligence. 🤖
-- I am working on developing all my software skills currently 🌱
+- I am working on developing all my software skills. 🌱